 Why is all of this important?
 If you want your children to have a secure financial life, it starts with you as a parent.
 The most influential finance teacher your children will have is not their high school or college instructor, it’s you—mom and dad.
 Your children are watching your financial behavior, just as I watched my mother help that man in our garage.
 What you teach your children about saving and investing through your actions could be with them for their entire life.
 Tempted to overspend on a luxury item?
 Just remember, your children are watching.

 Dennis Friedman retired at age 58 from Boeing Aerospace Company.
 He enjoys reading and writing about personal finance.
-His previous blogs include Family Inc., Creative Destruction, Taking Inventory and A Word of Advice.
+His previous articles include Family Inc., Creative Destruction, Taking Inventory and A Word of Advice.